Topics in French language and culture, taught and examined in French.

 - Learning Outcomes

-- will be familiar with the development of the genre of the detective novel and the contribution of Georges Simenon to the genre.
+- Be familiar with the development of the genre of the detective novel and the contribution of Georges Simenon to the genre

-- will be capable of close analysis of a French literary text and engaging with secondary critical material.
+- Be capable of close analysis of a French literary text and engaging with secondary critical material

-- will have improved information literacy skills, as well as having engaged in research and scholarship at an advanced level in the course of the written assessments.
+- Have improved information literacy skills, as well as having engaged in research and scholarship at an advanced level in the course of the written assessments